Xela3026/workflows-docs/docs/event-schemas.md

 ## Management

-After creating a schema or navigating to the event schema page using the sidebar, you will be met with the event schemas homepage (redacted ID):
+After creating a schema or navigating to the event schema page using the sidebar, you will be met with the event schemas homepage:

 <CustomisableImage src="/img/schema-homepage.png" alt="Event Schemas Homepage" width="700"/>